Get 80% off your plan for your first 3 months*

 What goes into starting an online business?

-Starting an online business means launching a company that operates primarily through digital channels, from ecommerce stores to service-based consultancies.
+Starting an online business means launching a company that operates primarily through digital channels, whether that's an ecommerce store, a service-based consultancy, or a digital product.
 Compared to traditional brick-and-mortar ventures, online businesses typically cost less to start, reach break-even faster, and offer more flexibility, with one study finding they generate an annual revenue 21% higher than their in-store counterparts.

 A survey of 171 accountants and bookkeepers who advise online businesses reveals what works.
 Their insights, combined with quotes from ecommerce consultants and business owners, form the foundation of this guide.